Port Macquarie: Transport links

-Port Macquarie Airport (4 km west of town) has regular flights to Sydney with QantasLink (5 times daily) and Virgin Australia (twice daily), and to Lord Howe Island with QantasLink and Brisbane with Virgin Australia.
+Port Macquarie Airport (4 km west of town) has regular flights to Sydney with QantasLink (five times daily) and Virgin Australia (twice daily), and to Lord Howe Island with QantasLink and Brisbane with Virgin Australia.

 There is no railway station in Port Macquarie.
 However, the Port Macquarie CBD and northern suburbs are served by the nearby Wauchope railway station (17 km west of town), and the southern suburbs including satellite towns of Lake Cathie and Laurieton are served by Kendall railway station (30 km southwest).
-Both stations are on the North Coast Line operated by NSW TrainLink with 3 services daily in each direction towards either Newcastle and Sydney or northwards to Grafton, with travel time to Sydney of approximately 6 hours.
+Both stations are on the North Coast Line operated by NSW TrainLink with three services daily in each direction towards either Sydney or northwards to Grafton, Casino and Brisbane.
 There is a railway-operated connecting bus service available from Wauchope railway station to the Port Macquarie CBD.
+The largest local bus operator is Busways while long distance services are operated by Greyhound Australia and Premier Motor Service.

 Road access is via the Pacific and Oxley Highways.
 The Pacific Highway lies between Port Macquarie and Wauchope, and is the main road for tourists travelling from coastal areas.

 Four significant nearby road projects have been completed in recent years to help with road traffic issues in the area: